Community-AI-VC/.github/profile/README.md

 Regardless, we're all united in our curiosity to see how the new AI (mostly LLM based) can contribute to the process of making VC funding transparent, data-driven and equitable.

-We are simply driven to see what's possible.
+We are driven to explore AI and DAO (decentralized autonomous org) for a new kind of Community AI Fund.

 ## Code